-They were colorful and extravagant.
+They were colourful and extravagant.
 And that was just the glasses.
 John Sandon finds out about the Bohemian lifestyle

 During the 1830s something happened to glass in Europe.
-It suddenly became colorful, and it also got much bigger.
-The country-house class had been used to colorless glass.
-Suddenly here was a new kind of ornament – glass from Bohemia that was large enough to show off in a grand hall, and glistening with color.
+It suddenly became colourful, and it also got much bigger.
+The country-house class had been used to colourless glass.
+Suddenly here was a new kind of ornament – glass from Bohemia that was large enough to show off in a grand hall, and glistening with colour.
 A private collection of 60 pieces of the very best of this glass is to be offered by Bonhams New Bond Street in December and it really is a sight to behold.

 Bohemian glass is shaped by the two principal activities of the region – deer hunting and health spas.
 The town of Carlsbad was established, according to legend, when King Charles IV's hunting party chased a deer over a cliff.
 In their pursuit, the hunters descended into the valley and found a bubbling hot spring.
 The king established a town there and a statue of a deer is one of its symbols.
 By the 19th century, aristocratic visitors from all over Europe combined hunting trips with a spell of detox, drinking the water and bathing in the health-giving spas.

 The Bohemian spa towns offered rival water cures for every ailment, especially gout.
 For instance, at Franzenbad you could take a particularly popular and messy mud treatment.
 Beethoven went to Carlsbad for spa treatments, taking walks there with Goethe.
 The spas were the place to go to spot celebrities on holiday, writers and musicians such as Chopin who liked to relax at the spas; others went there to convalesce.
 The Carlsbad spa was the principal attraction of the city and nearby hotels became meeting places as well as shopping arcades.
 This was the place for 'retail therapy'.